qwaneu/qwaneu.github.io/_posts/2020-06-19-making-decisions-in-turbulent-times.md

 Options and Hedges, and then we have to muster our courage, and do a Big Bet.

 There is a trap in seeing no regret moves as incremental change only.
-No regret moves also includes work that doesn't increment a thing.
-An experiment gives us information about what is possible, what we or competitors might do in the future, and what is around us, but doesn't necessarily move us forward.
+No regret moves also includes work that doesn't increment a thing, or, on the contrary, informs us that we should _not_ do a thing.
+An experiment gives us information about what is possible, what we or our competitors might do in the future, and what is around us.
+It doesn't necessarily move us forward.

 <a id="theresalotofopportunity"></a>
 # Don't miss opportunities